You wake up. It’s dark. Somewhere a fan is humming.

 What do you do?

-You start with inventory.
-What do you have?
-Plants, seeds, water, a water purification system, solar panels, batteries, tools, compost bin, maybe an aquaponics system with fish.
+You start with an inventory.
+What’s here?
+Plants, seeds, water, a purification system, solar panels, batteries, tools, a compost bin, maybe an aquaponics setup with fish.

 That’s systems thinking.
-That’s what Buckminster Fuller meant.
-And that is, in essence, what we should be doing with Earth.
+That’s what Fuller was pointing at.
+And it’s roughly what we ought to be doing with Earth.

 Further reading: